cocos-creator/docs-3d-deprecated/en/material-system/overview.md

 [![Assets](material.png "Click to view diagram source")](material.dot)

 ## EffectAsset
-`EffectAsset` is an shading procedure description file, written by both engine and game developers.<br>
+`EffectAsset` is a shading procedure description file, written by both engine and game developers.<br>
 It contains the mathematical calculations and algorithms for calculating the color of each pixel rendered.<br>
 When the [builtin effects](#builtins) are not the best fit for your need,<br>
 writing your own effect can give you all the capabilities to customize the rendering process.<br>